MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 * [Get started debugging JavaScript](../javascript/index.md) - a tutorial using an existing, simple webpage that contains a few form controls.

-### Advantages of the debugger\'s Watch and Scope over console\.log
+### Advantages of the debugger's Watch and Scope over console.log

 These three approaches are equivalent:

 *  Temporarily adding the statements `console.log(sum)` and `console.log(typeof sum)` in the code, where `sum` is in-scope.

 *  Issuing the statements `sum` and `console.log(typeof sum)` in the **Console** pane of the DevTools, when the debugger is paused where `sum` is in-scope.

 *  Setting the **Watch** expressions `sum` and `typeof sum` in the **Debugger** pane.

 When the variable `sum` is in-scope, `sum` and its value are automatically shown in the **Scope** section of the **Debugger** pane, and are also overlaid in the Editor pane where `sum` is calculated.
 So you probably wouldn't need to define a Watch expression for `sum`.

 The debugger gives a richer, more flexible display and environment than a `console.log` statement.
 For example, in the debugger, as you step through the code, you can display and change the values of all currently defined properties and variables.
 You can also issue JavaScript statements in the **Console**, such as to change values in an array that's in-scope.
-(To display the Console, select **Esc**.)
+(To show the Console, press `Esc`.)

 Breakpoints and Watch expressions are preserved when you refresh the webpage.

 ### Debug from Visual Studio Code directly